colarusso/flashcards/README.md

 * You can add multiple tables to a single base, making it easy for you to switch between them in the web app.
 * You aren't restricted to plain text.
 You can use html to when wrting your cards.

+*Note: [SeRiouS](https://www.spacedrepetition.com/) offers a virtual flashcard system for bar prep similar to the one described above.
+It didn't exist back when I took the bar, but if you don't want to create a few thousand cards from scratch, they have a nice set of decks made by professionals.
+Also, the company's run by a good friend of mine.
+FWIW, I do **not** have a financial stake in the company.
+I just find it interesting.
+That being said, I'm sure not everyone reading this is studying for the bar.*

 ### Your API Key

 To find your API key, after logging in, visit your [account page](https://airtable.com/account).
 It will be listed under *API Key*.